Norra Österbottens svenska synskadade rf (NÖSS)

 Pratsam is a member of the international DAISY Consortium and develops systems based on the standards that the consortium develops and maintains.
 The international DAISY Consortium strives to make e-books accessible for everyone by contributing to the development of open accessible standards (DAISY, EPUB 3) and supporting inclusive publishing efforts around the world.

 This important work is accomplished together with organizations and interest groups for the visually impaired and other print disabled throughout the world.

 You can read more about the DAISY consortium at www.daisy.org.

-Pyxima is a Belgian company that provides the platform for Pratsam Reader App.
-Pyxima’s solutions are used by the print disabled in many different countries.
+Sensotec is a Belgian company that provides the platform for Pratsam Reader App.
+Sensotec’s solutions are used by the print disabled in many different countries.

-You can read more about Pyxima at www.pyxima.net.
+You can read more about Sensotec at www.sensotec.be.